appfeat/gup/README.md

 Install gup as a standard CLI tool:

-    git clone git@github.com:appfeat/gup.git
+    git clone git@github.com:appfeat/gitgo.git
-    cd gup
+    cd gitgo
     pip install .

-After installation, the `gup` command will be available on your PATH.
+After installation, the `gitgo` command will be available on your PATH.

 ---